ont-app/ttl2ignf/README.md

 # ttl2ignf

-A simple utility to translate ttl files into igraph normal form.
+A simple utility to translate ttl files into IGraph normal form.

 ## Installation